MicrosoftDocs/customer-voice/fp-docs/purchase.md

 # Purchase Microsoft Forms Pro

+Microsoft Forms Pro is included with select Microsoft Dynamics 365 subscriptions and is available as an upgrade for Office 365 subscriptions.

-Microsoft Forms Pro license is based on the number of survey responses received per month.
+Forms Pro license is based on the number of survey responses received per month.
 The capacity is measured at the tenant level.

 - For a Dynamics 365 enterprise licensed tenant, 2000 responses are free and the customer can choose to purchase additional responses in bundles of $100 per 2000 responses.
 - For an Office 365 licensed customer, there are no free responses included.
 The customer has to purchase responses in bundles of $100 per 2000 responses.